frairon/goka-godays2019/04-detect-fraud/README.md

-# Assignment _Fraud Detection_
+# _Fraud Detection_

-Goal of this assignment is to automatically detect fraud based on the usage of licenses.
+Goal of this task is to automatically detect fraud based on the usage of licenses.

 Build a processor that consumes trip-started and trip-ended events and sends a `licenseAction` event via loopback providing license-ID as a key.